How to Cook Smoked Neckbones and Potatoes

 - Spray a little oil on the grates before placing the neck bones.
 It will make it easier to flip them over when cooking.

 - The time taken for the neck bones to get ready will depend on the fuel and smoker in use.
-While it's cooking, check if each side gets cooked to avoid burning or overcooking it.
-Use a thermometer to check if they are ready to remove.
+While it’s cooking, check if each side gets cooked to avoid burning or overcooking Use a thermometer to check if they are ready to remove.
 Once cooked, remove from the smoker and prepare it for cooking with potatoes.

 The average time it takes to smoke neck bones is around 2 hours.
 The sizes of the neck bones also matter.